ranSprd/auto-tester/README.md

-# pojo-tester-junit4
+# auto-tester

-This project provides a Java 8+ library for easy/fast/out-of-a-box/automatic tests for your POJOs/DTOs that you never tested - and which may (just like everything else) contain bugs.
+This project provides a Java library for automatic tests for your POJOs/DTOs that you never tested - and which may (just like everything else) contain bugs.

 Library uses pure java (ReflectionAPI) for its functionality - so no 3rd party dependencies.

+**Note** This software is based on [pojo-tester-junit4](https://github.com/pojo-tester/pojo-tester-junit4).
-**This software is provided as is and is released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).**
+It is provided as is and is released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

 # Integration